Acceptable Use Policy

 B. Other Misuses of Computer Resources

-Complaints about student misuse of computer resources should be referred to the Director of Information Technology in The Center for Planning and Information Technology, who may attempt to informally resolve the complaint with the student.
+Complaints about student misuse of computer resources should be referred to the Director of Information Technology in Technology Services, who may attempt to informally resolve the complaint with the student.
 If the complaint cannot be resolved informally or is deemed to be egregious, the matter may be referred for disciplinary action under the Code of Student Conduct.